 Can You Weld Brass to Steel with A MIG Welder?

-You can weld brass to steel with a MIG welder.
+Yes, you can weld brass to steel with a MIG welder.
 But it is highly risky.
 Plus, the welding procedure will generate a lot of heat.
 It can affect the joint quality of the weld.

 Can You MIG Weld Brass To Brass?